whya5448/dns-proxy-server/.github/ISSUE_TEMPLATE/bug-unexpected-behavior-report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Start DPS '...'
-2. Start container '....'
-3. Run `ping github.com` '....'
-4. Ping got timeout '...'

-**Expected behavior**
+### What is expected

-A clear and concise description of what you expected to happen.
+Describe what you expected to happen and why

+### What is Happening

+* Describe what is happening instead
+* Please also describe how to reproduce

 **Specs:**
 - OS: [e.g. Ubuntu 16]
-- Docker Version: docker version
+- Docker Version: `docker version`
-- DPS Version: `docker exec dns-proxy-server  /app/dns-proxy-server -version`
+- DPS Version: `docker exec dns-proxy-server /app/dns-proxy-server -version` or `./dns-proxy-server --version`
 - Please attach DPS Log file